stevenbuehner/BibleVerseBundle/README.md

 	}
 ```

-## Bibleverse Interface
+## BibleVerse Interface
-Bibleverses are valid ``BibleVerseInterface`` instances.
-Which means they can be extended and come with theese default functions
+Bible verses are valid ``BibleVerseInterface`` instances.
+Which means they can be extended and come with these default functions
 ``` php
 	/**
 	 * Set From and To bookId